temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 To run your Temporal Application, you need to start the Workflow and the Worker.
 You can start these in any order, but you'll need to run each command from a separate terminal window, as the Worker needs to be constantly running to look for tasks to execute.

-First, open the file `app/build.gradle` and add the following commands to define tasks for Gradle to execute your Worker and Initiator:
+First, open the file `app/build.gradle` and add the following commands to the end of the file in order to define tasks for Gradle to execute your Worker and Client application:

 <!--SNIPSTART hello-world-project-template-java-gradle-tasks-->
 <!--SNIPEND-->